SUNRUSE-Junk-Drawer/sunruse-math-vector/readme.md

 Negates and writes each element in the input vector or scalar to the output vector.

+### normalize

+Given:

+* An input vector or scalar
+* An output vector

+Writes the normalized, or unit form of the input vector or scalar to the output vector.
+This could be described as a vector with a length of 1 pointing in the same direction as the input vector or scalar.

 ## Binary operations

 ### add